 6.24.3 Evaluation

-This solution proposes a mechanism to authorize a Remote UE to access a specific slice that requires NSSAA via a L3 UE-to-Network Relay using a network-controlled authorization procedure.
+This solution proposes a mechanism to authorize a Remote UE to access a specific slice that requires NSSAA via an L3 UE-to-Network Relay using a network-controlled authorization procedure.
 This solution fully addresses the requirements in KI#4 in the case of slice access that requires NSSAA.

 Impacts on 5GC and Remote UE/Relay UE to support the network-controlled authorization procedure are documented in sol#10 evaluation.